AD SYNC SUMMIT NY 2025 Agenda

 2:00 PM – in-person and online

-The Future of Ad Production: Evolving Tech, Tools, and Music in the Creative Process
+The Future of Music In Ads: ai, Evolving Tech, Tools, and Music in the Creative Process

 The landscape of ad production is rapidly evolving, driven by advancements in technology that are reshaping how advertising producers create, edit, and execute their campaigns.
-From AI-driven editing tools to real-time collaboration platforms, the technology available today is transforming the creative process.
+From AI-driven editing tools to music generation platforms to real-time collaboration platforms, the technology available today is transforming the creative process.

 This panel will explore how these innovations are streamlining workflows, enhancing creative possibilities, and allowing for greater precision in ad execution.
 Additionally, we’ll dive into the impact of music creation, management, and discovery tools—whether AI-generated soundtracks, adaptive music libraries, or dynamic syncing platforms—on the way music is integrated into advertising.